BarRaiser

-What is Groupthink in the Workplace?
+What is groupthink in the workplace?

 The effects of groupthink include bad decision-making, silenced disagreement, limited creativity, inefficient problem-solving, decreased morale and involvement, overlooked chances and dangers, organizational stagnation, and unfavorable results for the group or organization.

-What are the Examples of Groupthink?
+What are the examples of groupthink in the workplace?

 When employees are asked to vote on whether or not they want to form a union, they may be more likely to agree if they feel that they are part of a large group rather than making an individual decision.